syl20bnr/spacemacs-elpa-mirror/stable-melpa/js2-refactor-readme.txt

 ## Contribute

 This project is still in its infancy, and everything isn't quite sorted out yet.
-If you're eager to contribute, please add an issue here on github and we can discuss your changes a little before diving into the elisp. :-)
+If you're eager to contribute, please add an issue here on github and we can discuss your changes a little before diving into the elisp :-).

 To fetch the test dependencies: